Dark Mode Light Mode

 An experiment with novice jugglers

-led to a study with meditators
+a study with meditators

 “What neuroplasticity means is that your brain is ’plastic’ – the neurons in the brain can change how they talk to each other with experience.
 We can actually detect this with machines like MRI scanners,“ explains Sara Lazar.